fylgja/site/src/components/stylelint-config/index.md

 ## Extensions

-While the core rules already take preprocessors in account.
+While the core rules already take preprocessors in account,

-There are some times extra's rules needed.
-To add support for a specific preprocessor.
+some times extra rules are needed, to add support for a specific preprocessor.

 ### SCSS

 We have added the stylelint plugin SCSS to better support SCSS styles

-To include these rules.
-Add to the end of the extend path `scss`
+To include these rules, add `scss` to the end of the extend path

 ```json
 {